-Gmail is the most popular email providers out there.
-While most people opt for the Gmail service, Outlook enjoys a sizable following among consumers and enterprise users.
+While general consumers opt for Gmail to manage emails, Outlook enjoys a sizable following among small businesses and enterprise users.
 Unlike Gmail, Outlook offers a native app on Windows and Mac.
-While it gets the job done, you will find the icons and text too small.
-Instead of using the cursor to navigate and use the Outlook app, you should opt for the Outlook keyboard shortcuts on Windows and Mac.
+While it gets the job done, some may find the icons and text too small.
+Instead of using the mouse or trackpad to navigate Outlook, master these best Outlook keyboard shortcuts for Windows and Mac.

-This post will cover the top fifteen Outlook keyboard shortcuts for Windows and Mac.
+We will cover the top twenty-five Outlook keyboard shortcuts for Windows and Mac.
 Memorize them and witness your productivity going through the roof.
 Let’s get started.

 1. Navigate Among Prime Outlook Menus

-As I mentioned earlier, the Outlook desktop apps have Contacts, Calendar, Tasks, and Sticky Notes integration.
-You can either use the cursor at the bottom corner to move between them or opt for the shortcuts’ swift keyboard.
+As mentioned earlier, the Outlook desktop apps have Contacts, Calendar, Tasks, and Sticky Notes integration.
+You can use the keyboard shortcuts to move among them.

 2. Reply to Email

 One of the major quirks with Outlook Windows and Mac apps is that most menus and icons are small.
-New users will have a hard time finding the relevant action button.
-If you want to quickly reply to an email in Outlook then select the mail and hit the Command + R for Mac or Ctrl + R on Windows to open the reply mail menu.
+New users may have a hard time finding the relevant action button.
+If you want to reply to an email in Outlook quickly, select the mail and hit Command + R for Mac or Ctrl + R on Windows to open the reply mail menu.

 3. Forward Mail

-It’s quite easy to fill up the inbox with the irrelevant mails from marketers, banking offers, and promotional stuff in today’s day and age.
+In today’s day and age, it’s quite easy to fill the inbox with irrelevant emails from marketers, banking offers, and promotional stuff.
 Instead of going through all these emails, you can quickly use the Option + Command + T on Mac or Ctrl + Q on Windows to mark emails as read.

 5. Use Flags

-I use the flag function all the time in Microsoft Outlook.
-When you flag an email, it will directly go to the Microsoft To-Do tasks app.
-You should select an email and use the Ctrl + Shift + G on Windows or Control + 0 keys on Mac to flag an email.
+We use the flag function all the time in Microsoft Outlook.
+When you flag an email, it will directly go to the Microsoft To-Do app.
+You should select an email and use the Ctrl + Shift + G on Windows.
+It’s one of our most used keyboard shortcuts for Outlook.

 6. Mark As Unread